 - refraining from sharing needles

-- practicing safe sex, especially if a person has more than one sexual partner
+- using a barrier method during sex, especially if a person has more than one sexual partner

-- training healthcare workers at risk of exposure on needle safety
+- training relevant healthcare workers on needle safety

 - ensuring that tattoo parlors use thorough cleaning and safety practices